 Thanks to its budget of $150 million and requirements, the dredging became very big.

-Large-scale dredging works on Camden date back from the very first construction of the military base in the 1950s.
+Large-scale dredging works on Camden date back to the very first construction of the military base in the 1950s.
 However, preparing the Cumberland Sound for submarine traffic was a whole different deal.

 Trident submarines are big, measuring 580 feet and weighing 18,000 tons, twice as much as a World War II heavy cruiser.
 So the low depth of the water forced the US Navy to consider a special channel for them to reach the base.